 The Board is responsible for risk management and internal control systems of the Company and for reviewing its effectiveness.
-Such risk would include, amongst others, material risk relating to environmental, social and governance ("ESG") as referred in Appendix 27 of the Listing Rules.
+Such risk would include, amongst others, material risk relating to environmental, social and governance ("ESG") as referred in the Environmental, Social and Governance Reporting Guide as contained in Appendix C2 of the Listing Rules.
 The Board takes the view that such systems are designed to manage rather than eliminate the risks and can only provide reasonable and not absolute assurance against material misstatement or loss.
 The Board is assisted by the Internal Audit Department which conducts, on regular basis, audits of the practices, procedures, expenditures and internal controls of all business units and subsidiaries.
+The review should cover all material controls, including financial, operational and compliance controls.
 The Board or the Senior Management may also requests the Internal Audit Department to review specific areas of concern.